Sinbiose-Reefs/ReefSYN_data/README.md

 The seven fish datasets comprise the description of the occurrence of 318 taxa from 176 genera, 69 families and 2 classes, being them TeleosteiandElasmobranchii.
-The five benthic datasets comprise the description of the occurrence of 82 taxa, 176 genera, 68 families, 15, and 4 kingdoms, being them Plantae, Animalia, Bacteria, Chromista.
+The five benthic datasets comprise the description of the occurrence of 82 taxa, 82 genera, 68 families, 15 classes, and 4 kingdoms, being them Plantae, Animalia, Bacteria, Chromista.
 Because the photographic identification does not always allow the species level identification, the number of genera and families are comparatively high relative to species richness.
 In general, the datasets with a large spatial coverage (datasets I and X from SISBIOTA-Mar project) showed higher taxa richness in comparison with